Elsbeth (TV series): Development

 CBS ordered a pilot in January 2023.
 It was a straight-to-series order, with CBS Studios joining the production of the series.
-Shortly after the premiere, creators Robert and Michelle King stated that, although the character of Elsbeth Tascioni originated on The Good Wife, they do not consider Elsbeth to be a spin-off but a "separate show" inspired by Columbo that happens to use a "character in [their] wheelhouse".
+Shortly after the premiere, creators Robert and Michelle King stated that although the character of Elsbeth Tascioni originated on The Good Wife, they do not consider Elsbeth to be a spin-off but a "separate show" inspired by Columbo that happens to use a "character in [their] wheelhouse".
 On April 18, 2024, CBS renewed the series for a second season.
 On February 20, 2025, CBS renewed the series for a third season.
+On January 22, 2026, CBS renewed the series for a fourth season.

 Casting

 Carrie Preston reprises her role as Elsbeth Tascioni from The Good Wife and The Good Fight.
 Also, Wendell Pierce joined as C.W.
 Wagner, and Carra Patterson joined in the role of Kaya Blanke.

 The Kings have indicated that, while they avoided recycling actors for different characters on The Good Wife and The Good Fight, Elsbeth would not adhere strictly to the Good series' shared universe, and therefore some guest stars from the earlier series, such as Linda Lavin, would appear as different characters in Elsbeth.
-On May 1, 2025, it was reported that Patterson exits as a series regular, but is set to return in a guest star capacity for the third season.
+On May 1, 2025, it was reported that Patterson would exit as a series regular, but was set to return in a guest star capacity for the third season.

 Filming

 After the show was ordered to series, the rest of the first season began shooting in January 2024 and wrapped in late April 2024.
 The first season of the series was filmed in New York and consists of 10 episodes.

 During a conversation with the press and an open audience to promote the Spanish release of the whole first season, Preston stated that season 2 consists of 20 episodes.
 Filming on the second season started on July 23, 2024.

+Filming on the fourth season started on July 21, 2026.

 Release

 The first season of Elsbeth premiered on February 29, 2024, on CBS, though due to programming conflicts, subsequent episodes did not begin airing weekly until April 4.
 The show is available to stream on Paramount+.
-The second season premiered on October 17, 2024 on CBS.
+The second season premiered on October 17, 2024, on CBS.
 The third season premiered on October 12, 2025.
+The fourth season is scheduled to premiere on October 8, 2026.

 In Canada, the series airs on Global and is streaming on StackTV.

-In Australia it premiered on Paramount+ on April 26, 2024.
+In Australia, it premiered on Paramount+ on April 26, 2024.

-In the UK it premiered on Sky Witness on July 23, 2024 and Germany on Sky One on August 6, 2024.
+In the UK, it premiered on Sky Witness on July 23, 2024.

+In Germany on Sky One on August 6, 2024.

-In Southeast Asia it premiered on AXN Asia on January 30, 2025 and in Italy on Rai 2 on February 1, 2025.
+In Southeast Asia, it premiered on AXN Asia on January 30, 2025.

+in Italy on Rai 2 on February 1, 2025.